felleslosninger/eidas-demo-countries/README.md

 The default configuration is downloadet from EU site along with the deployment artifacts (wars), but the configuration will be replaced by environment spesific files located in docker/profiles on start up of Tomcat by script addEnvironmentSpesificConfigFiles.sh.
 For local development there is set up two countries: CA and CB, but for testing Norwegian eIDAS only one is need and deploy, hence country CA.

+### Configuration of keys and certificates
+If you have updated the encryption/signing key in the eidas-idporten-connector, update the keystores in this repository as follows:

+- Where to put the new private key + certificate (key pair):
+  - Replace the file docker/profiles/<ENVIRONMENT>/connector/keystore/eidasKeyStore.p12 with a keystore that contains the new key pair used by your Connector.
+  - If you also updated the Proxy-Service keys, replace docker/profiles/<ENVIRONMENT>/proxy/keystore/eidasKeyStore.p12 accordingly.
+  - Keystore password (default for docker) is: local-demo.

+- Where the public key is used/consumed:
+  - connector and proxy's public keys are published automatically via their Metadata endpoints defined in the eidas.xml files.
+Other nodes will pick up the new public keys when they refresh our metadata.
+  - Make sure the metadata URLs are correct for your environment:
+    - docker/profiles/<ENVIRONMENT>/connector/eidas.xml → connector.metadata.url
+    - docker/profiles/<ENVIRONMENT>/proxy/eidas.xml → service.metadata.url (ServiceMetadata)

+- Trusting foreign metadata (metadata signing certificates):
+  - The truststores used to validate foreign metadata signatures are located here:
+    - docker/profiles/<ENVIRONMENT>/connector/keystore/eidasTrustStore.p12
+    - docker/profiles/<ENVIRONMENT>/proxy/keystore/eidasTrustStore.p12
+  - If a foreign country updates its metadata signing certificate, import their new metadata signing certificate chain into these truststores.

 ### Configuration of trust of Norwegian metadata signing certificate
 Import in docker/profiles/<ENVIRONMENT>/keystore/eidasKeyStore.p12 the Norwegian metadata signing certificate.
 Remove old of naming format norwegian-eidasnode-metadata-<environment>.
 Use the program Keystore Exporter or plain java keytool from CMD to import certificate chain to trust.